-When the U.S. government discovers that a person has entered the United States illegally, overstayed their visa, or otherwise violated U.S. immigration or criminal laws, it will likely initiate removal proceedings against that person.
+When the U.S. government discovers that a person has entered the United States illegally, overstayed a visa, or otherwise violated U.S. immigration or criminal laws, it will likely initiate removal proceedings against that person.
 The process does not happen overnight.
 Before a non-citizen can be deported, the government must prove that deportation is necessary.
 This means that the non-citizen has an opportunity to argue that she should be allowed to stay, but she cannot do that effectively without a good understanding of the deportation process.
-This section gives an overview of removal and discusses the consequences of reentering the U.S. after removal.
+This section gives an overview of removal and discusses the consequences of illegally reentering the U.S. after removal.